prioritizr/aoh/README.md

 )
 ```

-After running the code, we see that it displayed a warning message
+While running the code, we see that it displayed a message telling us
-telling us that certain habitat classes were not available (i.e. “5.18”,
+that certain habitat classes were not available (i.e. “5.18”, “7.1”, and
-“7.1”, and “7.2”). **This is fine.
-It is not an error.** The reason we
+“7.2”). **This is fine.
+It is not an error.** The reason we see this
-see this message is because although the global habitat dataset contains
+message is because although the global habitat dataset contains the
-the majority of [IUCN habitat
+majority of [IUCN habitat
 classes](https://www.iucnredlist.org/resources/habitat-classification-scheme)
 for terrestrial environments, it does not contain every single IUCN
 habitat class (see [Jung *et al.*